emagodi/Fluidity-Software-Solutions/README.md

 19. BootstrapService catch errors
 20. Modify FixturesService to return fixtures to use in the single API
 21. Add BootstrapResourceTest with hard coded pass first
+22. Remove WARNING: JAXBContext implementation could not be found.
+WADL feature is disabled